 Did you know?

-The pay gap widens the wealth gap: In other words, how much women are worth, or how much they own.
-Single women own 32 cents on the dollar compared to single men.
-And shockingly, single Black women and Latinas own less than two cents on the dollar compared to white men.13
+The pay gap widens the wealth gap: in other words, how much women are worth, or how much they own.
+Single white women own 92 cents on the dollar compared to single men.
+And shockingly, single Black women own less than 8 cents on the dollar compared to white men.12

 Families are on the front line